The Strength of Structural Diversity in Online Social Networks: Discussion

+Our work is subject to a number of limitations.
 Our results are the product of one study based on the collected data from an online knowledge-sharing platform.
-Therefore, additional studies are urgently needed to replicate our findings in other kinds of social applications or domains.
-In our study, the matching experiment has already accounted for several observed characteristics of users, but due to the limitation of data availability, the estimation results may still be biased without properly controlling on those unobserved and unmeasured confounding factors.
-As such, we encourage future works to consider more comprehensive factors to achieve more precise estimations.
-As a first step to more accurately capture the social context diversity in directed networks, we adopt a fast and powerful method to construct a new diversity measure, but other approaches may provide better results.
-For example, future studies may consider edge properties rather than merely node properties to do the network decomposition, but that should be a tradeoff between computational efficiency and estimation accuracy.
-The current study mainly considers social ties induced by following relationships, but social connections induced by behavioral changes (such as comment or retweet) may provide another way to infer the interrelationships between individuals and thus are worth exploring in future studies.
+Therefore, additional studies are needed to validate our findings in other kinds of social applications or domains.
+In this paper, we use snowball sampling during the data collection, but this approach may over- or under-sample some data and induce bias to the results.
+To quantify the structural diversity of individuals, this work mainly considers the number of connected social components in one's social realm, but other network factors, such as the weight of ties and other structural properties, may help to achieve that goal and are also worth exploring in future works.
+Although social bridges help to capture the implicit structural diversity of individuals, the computation will require a large amount of computing time and memory resources, especially for users with a large number of followers.
+In our study, the matching experiments have already accounted for several observed characteristics of users, but due to the limitation of data availability, the estimation results may still be biased without properly controlling those unobserved or unmeasured confounding factors.
+We emphasize that our results are built upon correlation analysis on observational data, thus not implying causality sufficiently.
+The current study mainly considers social ties induced by following relationships, but social connections induced by behavioral changes, such as comment or retweet, may provide another way to infer the interrelationships between individuals and thus are worth exploring in future studies.